 New Zealand provides free visas to travellers with passports from Malaysia, South Korea, Japan, North America, South America, Europe, and the Middle East.
 Australian visitors have free movement for an indefinite time.

-New Zealand borders have been open since May 1, 2022.
-New Zealand will allow tourists from visa-free countries will be allowed to enter as long as they are fully vaccinated.
 All visitors must have NZeTA, which must be obtained before boarding your flight to New Zealand.
 You can get it online, which can take up to 72 hours.

 Other travel tips